tsuza/AllClassReviveMarker/README.md

 <div align="center">
   <h1><code>AllClassReviveMarker</code></h1>
   <p>
-    <strong>Give the ability to revive dead teammates from their graves ( revive markers ) to every class and not just the medic.</strong>
+    <strong>Give the ability to every class ( and not just the medic ) to revive dead teammates from their revive marker.</strong>
   </p>
   <p style="margin-bottom: 0.5ex;">
     <img